 In response to a create operation for a queue object, the server may return a response of 202 Accepted.
 In this case, the queue object is in the process of being created.
-This response is particularly useful for long-running operations, (e.g., for copying a queueobject with a large number of enqueued values from a source URI).
+This response is particularly useful for long-running operations, (e.g., for copying a queue object with a large number of enqueued values from a source URI).
 Such a response has the following implications:

-- The server shall return an object ID along with the 202 Accepted. - With 202 Accepted, the server implies that the following checks have passed: - user authorization for creating the queue object; - user authorization for read access to any source object for move, copy, serialize, or deserialize; and - availability of space to create the queue object or at least enough space to create a URI to report an error. - Future accesses to the URI created (or the object ID) shall succeed notwithstanding any delays due to use of eventual consistency.
+- The server shall return a Location header with a URI to the object to be created along with an HTTP status code of 202 Accepted. - With 202 Accepted, the server implies that the following checks have passed: - user authorization for creating the queue object; - user authorization for read access to any source object for move, copy, serialize, or deserialize; and - availability of space to create the queue object or at least enough space to create a URI to report an error. - A client might not be able to immediately access the created object, e.g., due to delays resulting from the implementation's use of eventual consistency.

 The client performs GET operations to the URI to track the progress of the operation.
-In response, the server returns two fields in its response body to indicate progress.
+In response, the server returns two fields in its response message body to indicate progress.

-- A completionStatus text field contains either "Processing", "Complete", or an error string starting with the value "Error". - An optional percentComplete field contains the percentage that the Accepted PUT has completed (0 to 100).
+- A completionStatus text field contains either "Processing", "Complete", or an error string starting with the value "Error". - An optional percentComplete field contains the percentage that the accepted PUT has completed (0 to 100).